Clinical scientist, embryology

 What to expect

-- The work takes place in a laboratory or clinical setting and is generally carried out as part of a multidisciplinary team, including obstetricians and gynaecologists, doctors, specialist nurses and counsellors.
+- You'll mainly work in laboratories and fertility clinics as part of a multidisciplinary team, alongside doctors, nurses and counsellors.

-- Jobs are available in most areas of the UK, but are found mainly in larger hospitals or fertility clinics in urban areas.
-As a trainee you'll usually have opportunities to experience working in different settings.
+- Jobs are available across the UK, mostly in larger hospitals and specialist fertility centres.
 You may need to relocate to progress your career.

 Qualifications

-Training to become a clinical scientist working in embryology is done via the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.
+To become a clinical scientist in embryology, you'll usually complete the NHS Scientist Training Programme (STP), a three-year, full-time, salaried training scheme that combines work-based learning with academic study at Masters level.

 If you already work for the NHS, you can apply to the STP as an internal candidate.